relativisticpoint/KMS-poc/ARCHITECTURE_KMS101.md

 - KMS FastAPI persists CRKs in its own Postgres instance, implements CRK create/rotate and DEK generate/unwrap endpoints using AES-GCM wrapping (real crypto).
 Per-customer CRK reuse is enforced (get-or-create).
 - Data service FastAPI calls KMS, performs AES-GCM data encryption/decryption, and stores records in Postgres.
 - Real crypto is in place; rotation logic and auth/hardening remain to be added.
-- CORS is enabled to support the browser UI that calls the services directly; UI is containerized and served via docker-compose at port 5173.
+- Services run behind an nginx proxy; only port 80 is exposed.
+UI is served via nginx; backend ports are internal.
 - Observability: structured JSON logs with correlation IDs; recent events exposed via `/ _debug/logs` (dev only) and persisted audit tables in both DBs.

 ## Big Picture

 There are 3 main services:

-1. **KMS Service (FastAPI, port 8000)**
+1. **KMS Service (FastAPI, internal)**
    - Manages key material and performs cryptographic operations.
    - Owns all logic around:
      - Master key (MK)